 A Commission Member may seek a point of privilege.
 If so, the Chairperson shall ask for an explanation of the Commission Member's point.
-Points of privilege generally relate to matters that interfere with a normal flow or comfort of the Historic Preservation Commission's meeting, such as the inability to hear testimony because of disruption.
+Points of privilege generally relate to matters that interfere with a normal flow or comfort of the Commission for the Arts' meeting, such as the inability to hear testimony because of disruption.

-A Commission Member may ask for a point of personal privilege when the integrity, character, or motives of the Commission Member are called into question by a speaker; or where the welfare of the Historic Preservation Commission is concerned.
+A Commission Member may ask for a point of personal privilege when the integrity, character, or motives of the Commission Member are called into question by a speaker; or where the welfare of the Commission for the Arts is concerned.